 I hadn’t met Polly when Stephen approached Fred and I about getting something started.
 I think Fred being approached was more obvious than me, because he had been Minister for Indigenous Affairs and very actively involved in working with Aboriginal people, but in my case I was on the Labor Party side of things so that balanced it out.
-I had also been in Stephen’s father Bob Hawke’s Government so I’m sure he knew about my passion for these kinds of things.
+I had also been in Bob Hawke’s government (Stephen's father) so I’m sure he knew about my passion for these kinds of things.

 There was a couple of ways of doing this.
 One was to grasp hold and shake it and the other was to draw the attention to other people – political people, business people – that this was urgent.
-I mean what does it tell us as a society that we did not have any of our young Indigenous people going on to university?
-It was terrible.
 I felt that as a community we had failed.
 At the time there were a lot of support agencies in place to help Aboriginal people, but it was obvious to us that it was not enough and more needed to be done.

 Polly has always been a figurehead rather than hands on, but at the beginning Fred and I spoke about what might be important to him and he told us the following story about equal standards.
-He said, well it is like this: “When I lined up on the MCG to kick a goal, they didn’t pull the goal posts apart to make it easier to kick a goal; so if you want to see an Aboriginal person get to the MCG or to get a degree from university, the standards have to be the same for everyone – black and white.”
+He said: “When I lined up on the MCG to kick a goal, they didn’t pull the goal posts apart to make it easier to kick a goal; so if you want to see an Aboriginal person get to the MCG or to get a degree from university, the standards have to be the same for everyone – black and white.”

 Having Polly as the figurehead was so important for the Foundation.
 From an historical point of view, football was the first area where white people have respected Aboriginal people.
 As Polly was not political, it was easy.
-We weren’t asking people to sign up to any issues about land rights, or native title or Aboriginal health, you simply said do you want to support the Polly Farmer Foundation, because he wants to do something for his people.
+We weren’t asking people to sign up to any issues about land rights, or native title, or Aboriginal health.
+We simply asked: 'Do you want to support the Polly Farmer Foundation, because he wants to do something for his people?'

-What it came down to was this: The Polly Farmer Foundation has been able to offer a pathway to people.
-We can trace a young woman or man, help them get a sense of where they belong and help them build their resolve by giving them strength and confidence to pursue their goals.
-Granted it is a small piece of the puzzle and sometimes the problems do seem overwhelming.
-But we keep saying to ourselves that doesn’t matter, if we can help one or two or 10 kids, then we’ve done something worth doing.
+What it came down to was this: the Polly Farmer Foundation has been able to offer a pathway to people.
+We can support a young woman or man, help them get a sense of where they belong and help them build their resolve by giving them strength and confidence to pursue their goals.
+Granted it is a small piece of the puzzle, but if we only help one or two or ten kids, then we’ve done something worth doing.
 We can’t do everything but we can do this.